 - Place the oats, flour, brown sugar, cinnamon, cardamom, and pinch of salt into a small bowl and stir to combine.
 Cut in the cubes of butter with two forks, a pastry blender, or your fingers, until it is in pea-sized clumps.

 - Bake for 45-55 minutes, checking the pie after 20 minutes or so.
 Cover the pie with a pie shield if the outer edges are browning too quickly, or cover the edges with foil.
-Cover the entire pie loosely with foil if the crumble browns to quickly as well.
+Cover the entire pie loosely with foil if the crumble browns too quickly as well.

 - Remove from heat and let stand about 2 hours before cutting in order for the fruit to set.
 Serve warm or at room temperature and enjoy!

-*I prefer the juices in my fruit pies to be thickened nicely.
+- I prefer the juices in my fruit pies to be thickened nicely.
 If you like a "juicier" pie crust, use about ½ tablespoon less cornstarch.

-*I always store my fresh ginger in the freezer in plastic wrap.
+- I always store my fresh ginger in the freezer in plastic wrap.
 When I want to use it, I simply grate it with a Microplane peel and all!